olifre/atlassian-webhooks/README.md

    Possible levels in configuration file: Global, Project, Repository, Ref-Id.
    Example value: `Expert A <expert.a@example.com>, Admin A <admin.a@example.com>`

+- `description` (String, optional, on project level or below)
+   The provided description will be echoed during webhook execution.
+   This provides a comment / naming functionality.
+   Possible levels in configuration file: Project, Repository, Ref-Id.
+   Example value: `Syncing code, configuration stored in /etc/synccode.conf`

 - `continue_on_error` (Boolean, required on Global level)
    If set to `true`, abort when the first command fails.
 Otherwise, continues execution.